KNOW | UNDERSTAND | ACT

 If you have diabetes, it is important to take your medication and live a heart-healthy lifestyle.
 The following are tips to help you achieve this:

-- Take your medications as prescribed and learn more about managing your medications (Ontario Ministry of Health) with this video.
+- Take your medications as prescribed and learn more about managing your medications.

 - Learn about managing your diabetes by attending a diabetes education program.